hoodunit/thesis_experiments/experiments/clojure_android_hello_world/README.md

 ## Run time

 Run times are measured from when the START action is printed to the log to start `org.helloandroid.core/SplashActivity` to when the log message indicates that the `org.helloandroid.core/MyActivity` activity has been displayed.
-Note that this includes loading of some neko libraries, although this appears to be a very small portion of the startup time.
+Note that this includes displaying a splash screen and loading of some neko libraries.
+Initially I thought that the effect of this would be negligible but with removing those actually reduces start times by a few seconds.

 | Time (s) | Log file |
 | ---- | --- |